GSA/Section508.gov/_pages/create/2024-08-22-create-pdfs-tags-usage.md

 ---
 layout: page
 sidenav: true
-permalink: create/pdfs/common-tags-and-usage/
 type: create
 title: 'Common PDF Tags and Their Usage'
+permalink: create/pdfs/common-tags-and-usage/
+description: "Learn about common PDF tags, what they mean, and how to use them to create more accessible PDF documents for people who use assistive technology."
 contributors: mcgland-denise, ed
-created: 2024-08-22
-updated:
 topic: "Content creation (create)"
 sub-topic: "PDFs"
 audience: